Is The ‘Cash Me Ousside’ Girl’s Father Trying To Cash In On Danielle’s Fame?

 For the most part, Danielle’s father – Ira Peskowitz – who is a Palm Beach County Sheriff deputy, hasn’t been the topic of conversation when people talk about the “Cash Me Ousside” girl.
 Sources close to Bregoli recently told TMZ it appears as if her estranged father is trying to “weasel his way back into her life after years of being an absentee dad.”

 Per InTouch Weekly, Danielle’s father has started a GoFundMe campaign in an attempt to raise enough money to “save” his daughter.
-According to the description of his GoFundMe campaign, Ira Peskowitz believes his daughter is the result of “parental alienation” thanks to her mother, Barbara.
+According to the description of his GoFundMe campaign, Ira Peskowitz believes his daughter is the result of “parental alienation” thanks to her mother Barbara.

 “I’m reaching out to the world, humbly, as a father that was estranged from my daughter, Danielle, as a result of parental alienation.
 I have always taken care of her financially but was denied the opportunity to truly be a present parent and influence in her life.
 As a result, Danielle and her future have been compromised with the lack of love and guidance a child needs to be able to flourish in this world.”